The Winemaking Difference

 Mourvedre

-Mourvedre clone 520 (a high-quality clone originally from France) was grafted onto some of our older original vines on the lower vineyard, down by the tasting room.
+Our Mourvedre clone 520 (a high-quality clone originally from France) was grafted onto some of our older original vines on the lower vineyard down by the tasting room.
 We chose this clone for making wines that pair exceptionally well with food.
-It makes a highly aromatic but softer red wine with a characteristic flavor note of black pepper.
+It makes a highly aromatic, yet softer red wine with its characteristic flavor note of black pepper.

 Gamay Noir